LucasDelfino92/morrowindsharp/mw++.md

 Replaces rain with a more heavy rain look.
 - [**Creature VFX Restoration**](https://www.nexusmods.com/morrowind/mods/46194?) by rot
 Restores visual effects on creatures.
-- [**Enlightened Flames**](https://www.nexusmods.com/morrowind/mods/48816/) by R-Zero and Greatness7
-Replaces the game's particle-based candle flames with new, higher quality and better performance billboard-based ones.
-  - MO2 will install this mod as a BAIN package.
-Tick **00 Core - Vertical System** and **01 Enlightened Flames** and click **OK**.
 - [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by Melchior Dahrk and NullCascade
 Makes windows glow in the dark.
   - MO2 will install this mod as a fomod package.
 Follow the instructions below: